 Activating this effect makes Volcasaurus unable to attack directly for the turn, but it can still attack monsters, often rendering the downside moot.
 This is the card Pyrorex wants to be: monster removal combined with substantial effect damage that only hits your adversary.

 Pendulum monsters took a beating with the new mechanics debuting alongside link summons, but even so, Samurai Cavalry impresses.
 For its level, it offers strong ATK plus a (desirably) low pendulum scale of 3.
 Even better, its effect allows it to destroy any face-up monster it attacks as long as that monster isn't a pendulum card!

 In a nutshell, Oviraptor lets you pull any dinosaur from your deck and sacrifice weaker ones to revive stronger.
 Because its first effect works with both normal and special summons, you can revive it from the graveyard to reuse its search function.
-Once you've filled your hand and set your field, use it for the summon of one the above Evolzars to get even more bang for your buck.
+Once you've filled your hand and set your field, use it for the summon of an Evolzar or another rank-4 xyz monster to get even more bang for your buck.

 Dinosaurs are one of the most type-exclusive factions in Yu-Gi-Oh, meaning they're often difficult to combine with other types, and you generally don't encounter them unless facing a dinosaur-central build.
 As much as I love dragon cards, I hope the future brings more ancient reptiles to light and gives them the prominent position they deserve in competitive play.

-But for now, vote for your favorite entry, and I'll see you at our next Yu-Gi-Oh countdown!
+But for now, as we eagerly await Yu-Gi-Oh's next prehistoric expansion set, vote for your favorite monster and I'll see you at our next Yu-Gi-Oh countdown!

 © 2018 Jeremy Gill